SQweb-team/Multipass-WordPress-Plugin/Readme.md

 If you encounter any bug or unexpected behavior, you can either report it on Github using the bug tracker, or via email at `hello@sqweb.com`.
 We will be in touch as soon as possible.

-If you discover a security vulnerability within SQweb or this plugin, please send an e-mail to `hello@sqweb.com`.
-All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability within SQweb or this plugin, please e-mail `security@sqweb.com`.
+Vulnerabilities will be promptly addressed.

 ## License